 Q: Who would play you in the film of your life?

 A: If it was a movie about my childhood, Michaela Russell.
 If it was about my 20’s, Kaitlyn Dever and Brie Larson for my 30s.

 Q: How would you like to be remembered?

 A: I would like to be remembered as a person who loved hard, a great mom, a great wife, a great friend and a person with a service driven heart.
 A person that left the world better than she came into it.

 Q: Is there a specific film or actor that inspired you to act?

-Q: Who’s a director or actor that you would love to work with?
+Q: Who’s an actor or director that you would love to work with?